avisanchez/graphical-pointer/README.md

 * To delete a pinpoint, click inside the circle surrounding it

 ## Other Methods ##
-1. **Pointer.setCustomColor(Color c)** - sets the color of the pointer text to whatever is passed as the argument.
-Recommended if pointer colors overlap with component colors.
+1. **Pointer.setCustomColor(Color c)** - sets the color of the pointer text to whatever is passed as the argument
-2. **Pointer.setCustomFont(Font f)** - sets the font of the pointer text to whatever is passed as the argument.
+2. **Pointer.setCustomFont(Font f)** - sets the font of the pointer text to whatever is passed as the argument *Recommended if component styles interfere with the pointer.*